cpacker/MemGPT/README.md

 ## 🤗 How to contribute

-Letta is an open source AI project built by over a hundred contributors.
+Letta is an open source project built by over a hundred contributors.
 There are many ways to get involved in the Letta OSS project!

 * **Contribute to the project**: Interested in contributing?
 Start by reading our [Contribution Guidelines](https://github.com/cpacker/MemGPT/tree/main/CONTRIBUTING.md).
 * **Ask a question**: Join our community on [Discord](https://discord.gg/letta) and direct your questions to the `#support` channel.